HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 Supervised learning is not prediction learning in that the label tells the correct prediction, rather than wait-and-see.

-If the multi-step is a single step, then prediction reduces to the traditional supervised learning problem.
+If the multi-step case collapses to a single step, then prediction reduces to the traditional supervised learning problem.

 It's not possible to compose multi-step predictions from single-step predictions in practice: long-term predictions are exponentially complex and amplify small errors in one-step predictions.